The Human Services Division works as the lead drug and alcohol prevention voice and policy making body for the City of Providence.

 Tobacco Policy and Education

-The HCO works to build a healthy, safe, and strong community that is free from the harmful effects of tobacco.
+Human Services works to build a healthy, safe, and strong community that is free from the harmful effects of tobacco.
 We seek to reduce youth initiation of, and addiction to, tobacco and nicotine products; limit tobacco exposure in the retail setting and public locations; and connect residents with smoking cessation resources to help quit.

 Tobacco Free Parks